o9nn/deltecho/REPAIR_REPORT_DEC_25_2025.md

 ## Executive Summary

 This report documents the repair sequence and improvements implemented for the Deltecho repository.
-The primary focus was on fixing build issues, enhancing the test suite, and updating CI/CD workflows.
+The primary focus was on fixing build issues, resolving test failures, enhancing the test suite, and updating CI/CD workflows.

 ## Issues Identified and Resolved